 A person with HIV can get sick very easily with many common health problems such as pain, cough, skin rashes, fever and diarrhea.
-For information about these problems, see Where There Is No Doctor, or another general medical book.
+For information about these problems, see Helping Children Live with HIV, Where There Is No Doctor, or another general medical book.